breatheco-de/knowledge-base/content/keep-your-projects.md

 5. Once on your repo page, look for the settings tab and click on it.
 6. Once inside settings, scroll down until you find the "make public" button and click on it.

-Note: You may find that the button says "make private" instead, which means your repo was already public and you don't need to do anything in order to make it public.
+Note: You may find that the button says "make private" instead, which means your repo was already public, and you don't need to do anything in order to make it public.

 ## 🚫 Avoid deletion of your projects upon graduation